James Barrier: Death

 On the morning of April 6, 2008, the body of James Barrier was found in a Motel 6 on Boulder Highway, an older section of Las Vegas near a residential area.
 According to police, Barrier was found lying in bed, face up, with an empty prescription bottle of Valium on the nightstand and his pants pulled down around his ankles.
 A woman only known as "Lisa" who was found and talked to who was in the room with Barrier that night told police that Barrier had a seizure, however she did not report it at the time and left as his seizure occurred.
 The official cause of death was ruled accidental, citing dilated cardiomyopathy.
-Between April 2008 and June 2008, statements by then-Clark County Coroner Michael Murphy, also stated traces of cocaine in Barrier’s toxicology reports as a contributing factor to his death.
-Additionally, 20 mg of GHB in Barrier’s system, but was not seen as a factor leading to his death.
+Between April 2008 and June 2008, statements by then-Clark County Coroner Michael Murphy, also stated traces of cocaine in Barrier's toxicology reports as a contributing factor to his death.
+Additionally, 20 mg of GHB was found in Barrier's system, but was not seen as a factor leading to his death.

 Suspicion of foul play

 While Barrier's death was ruled accidental by officials, friends and family have publicly stated that Barrier's death was a murder and remains unsolved.
-Barrier's supporters and loved ones point to the following as evidence of foul play:

-Release of Rick Rizzolo from prison

-The Las Vegas Review Journal observed the following: "Barrier assisted the federal government in its investigation into tax evasion at Crazy Horse Too.
-Rizzolo pleaded guilty to tax evasion charges and spent one year and one day in custody.
-He was formally released April 4, two days before Barrier was found dead."

-With Barrier's death coming so soon after the release of Rizzolo (a man with whom Barrier had numerous battles in court with over parking spaces, the obstacle of his auto shop interrupting Rizzolo's expansion plans, and Barrier's close work with the FBI prior to Rizzolo's trial and imprisonment), family and friends have speculated that Barrier's death is related to the release of the owner of the notorious club.